dsohk/rancher-private-registry/README.md

 ## Lab Exercises

-This lab is consiting of 3 exercises
+This lab consists of 3 exercises and 1 bonus exersise which can be completed offline within the stuipulated timeline.

 * ##### Exercise-01